Verify your domain with a TXT record

 - Identify your domain host.
 If you’re not sure, you can look up your domain host.

 - Follow step-by-step verification instructions for some popular domain hosts.

 If you don’t find instructions for your host, add your TXT verification record using the general instructions below.

 Add a TXT verification record (any domain host)

-After you sign up for G Suite, the Setup Wizard guides you through setting up your account, including domain verification.
+After you sign up for your Google service, the Setup Wizard guides you through setting up your account, including domain verification.

 If you’re still in the Setup Wizard, skip to step 3.
 Otherwise, start with step 1.

 - At the top of the Admin console dashboard, click Start Setup or Verify Domain.